 7, Responsibility for a correct definition of the task to be performed shall be assumed by the Customer.
 Requesting new partial tasks after the relevant order has already been confirmed shall constitute the object of a new request for proposal.

 8, Any complaints will only be accepted for reviewing, within 3 days of performance, if such complaints are submitted in writing and are properly substantiated by the justifying technical content.
 On the basis of such accepted complaints, Service Provider shall be entitled to review the findings and, if needed, to modify the record without any reduction of the agreed remuneration.
 For modifications performed on the basis of complaints recognized as justified, Service Provider shall not charge any additional remuneration.
 Otherwise, the Customer acknowledges the contract work as fulfilled.

-9, The applicable law is the law of the United Kingdom.
+9, The applicable law is the law of England.

 Terms of Payment

 10, Credit assessment of the Customer shall commence from the time of establishing a contact.
 We reserve the right to change the terms of payment set forth in the Agreement for the Provision of Services, especially in the case of receiving any information in the course of the Customer’s credit assessment which may substantially influence the settlement of the invoice to be issued.

 11, In case Service Provider is contracted on an hourly basis, Service Provider charges an hourly rate specific to human labour and also an hourly rate specific to compting (CPU) time.
 Service Provider collects statistics of the hours used both for human labour and for CPU time.
 This statistics is sent to Customer for review and when accepted becomes the basis of the amount invoiced.